kije/KJMiniGames/README.md

 KJMineSweeper
 =============

-A little MineSweeper-Game in Java.
+Some little Minigames in Java.
 It is a School-Project

+Minigames:
+* MineSweeper
+* Number Quiz

-# Hirarchy
+# About

-      ControllClass.java
-            ↓
-      KJMineSweeper.java
-            ↓
-      MineCell.java
+The «ControllerClass» is the entry point with it's main()-Method.
+From there the choosen game (it's apropriated class) will be loaden.